nuta/vhpc2025-keynote/slides.md

 void init(void) {
   // 1-2.
 Prepare memory and load the program linux_setup_images(...);
   // 3-4.
-Initialize vCPU and enter guest mode guest_start();
+Initialize vCPU and start it guest_start();
 }